Four Walsh University graduates smile at the camera wearing maroon caps and gowns at Commencement.

 Absolutely not.
 Any religious affiliation is welcome.

 All are welcome (including family members), and no tickets are required.
-There is no special seating for Baccalaureate.
+There is no special seating for Mass.
 You will sit with your guests.

 Academic Regalia is not required for this event.